eliep/truesay/README.md

 #### Random pick in directory
-If the image path is a directory, `truesay` will recursively list all files in this directory, keep only the image and choose among these one to display at random.
+If the image path is a directory, `truesay` will recursively list all files in that directory, keep only the image files and choose among these one to display at random.

 #### Image resolution
 There are two resolutions for the image rendering, available via the `-r` option: